 In that case, you will not be required to offer substantial proof regarding your work capacity.

-An Overview of Medical Conditions for Disability Approval
+An Overview of Medical Conditions for Social Security Disability Approval

 Many Social Security Disability Insurance (SSDI) and Supplement Security Insurance (SSI) applicants have questions about their likelihood of getting a claim approved for their specific medical condition.